-Or at least that may be what you tell yourself.
-In fact, it’s more likely that your negative thinking is creating impediments in your social interactions, making it hard for you to open up and engage with acquaintances you just met at a party or even workmates you’ve known for years out of a lack of confidence or an over-seriousness that makes it hard to enjoy light, substance-free banter.
-And for help with spicing up your conversational prowess, Dazzle Any Gathering with These 14 Savvy Small-Talk Tips.
+Well, that's what you tell yourself at least.
+In reality though, it's more likely that your negative thinking is creating impediments in your social interactions, making it hard for you to open up and engage with acquaintances you just met at a party or even colleagues you've known for years out of a lack of confidence or an over-seriousness that makes it hard to enjoy light, substance-free banter.

 You hate dancing.

 Speaking of things that are light and substance-free, dancing is a surprisingly good barometer of your mindset.
-If you’re at a wedding or some other kind of gathering the music turns up and a sense of dread takes over as you look at the dance floor, you might have a negativity problem.
-It’s not that positive people are good dancers—if anything, they’re likely worse dancers than you—it’s that they don’t care.
+If you're at a wedding or some other kind of gathering with music and a sense of dread takes over as you look at the dance floor, you might have a negativity problem.
+It's not that positive people are good dancers—they could be worse dancers than you—it's that they don't care.
 They know getting out there and dancing is just a fun, frivolous time.
-A person thinking negatively can think only about how foolish they will look, when, frankly, nobody is paying attention to them anyway.
+A person thinking negatively can only focus on how foolish they will look, when, frankly, nobody is paying attention to them anyway.

 You frequently feud.

-“The most chronically negative people I know are constantly in disputes with people and organizations in their communities, and on social media,” says Bennett.
-“They have so many feuds they can’t keep them straight.
-Some of us have nobody we are feuding with, so if you just unfriended half your social media followers and your all your neighbors consider you the “trouble-making” neighbor, you may be at fault.”
+It's one thing to get into a tiff here or there, but if you always find yourself battling or arguing with someone, it's time to take a look at yourself and your attitude.
+"The most chronically negative people I know are constantly in disputes with people and organizations in their communities, and on social media," says Bennett.
+"They have so many feuds they can't keep them straight.
+Some of us have nobody we are feuding with, so if you just unfriended half your social media followers and all your neighbors consider you the 'trouble-making' neighbor, you may be at fault."

 You hate negotiating.

-Whether it’s making the case for a raise or haggling over a phone bill, a good negotiation requires a balance of good faith, confidence, and a comfort with facing an unpredictable outcome.
-A negative thinker, who sees most things in black and white, is much more comfortable being told how much something is or how much they are worth and either accepting it or accepting it grudgingly.
+Whether it's making the case for a raise or haggling over a phone bill, a healthy negotiation requires a balance of good faith, confidence, and comfort with facing an unpredictable outcome.
+Because they see things in black and white, negative thinkers are much more comfortable being told how much something is or how much they are worth and either accepting it or accepting it grudgingly.
 They are uncomfortable when they have to both strive for a positive outcome while accepting it may not pan out.